pauldopatka/ai-agent-service-desk-prototype/README.md

+#Ai-agent-service-desk-prototype

+This is an showcase for the ai-agent-service-desk, that i Have examinend in my Bahcelor Thesis

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.